Open-QKD-Network/qkd-net/README.md

 Microservice based architecture approach has been taken for software design and and implementation.
 One benefit of it is to have flexibility in production deployment.

-**Complied and tested successfully on Ubuntu 16.04 and Linux Mint 18.3 with Java 8.
+**Complied and tested successfully on Ubuntu 16.04 and Linux Mint 18.3 with Java 8, Ubuntu 20.4/Java 11.
 Changes will be needed for working in other environments (OS, Java version, etc.)**

 Layers
 ------